-Definition of Placenta Praevia
+Definition of Placenta Previa

-Etiology of Placenta Praevia
+Etiology of Placenta Previa

-Typically, the first bleeding is observed in the 3rd trimenon.
-Initially, this bleeding happens out of the intravillous region.
-This means that it is maternal blood.
-Later, it can also be fetal blood.
-Thus, controls of the blood for HbF are indicated.
+Typically, the 1st bleeding is observed in the 3rd trimester.
+Initially, this bleeding stems from the intravillous region, indicating that maternal blood is involved.
+Later, fetal blood may also be involved.
+Thus, controls of the blood for hemoglobin F are indicated.

-Diagnostics of Placenta Praevia
+Diagnosis of Placenta Previa

 Premature Placenta Detachment

 This is a complete or partial detachment of the placenta before the birth of the child.
 This is a notable emergency for mother and child.